denizonm/Collections-for-GarlicOS/README.md

 # Collections for GarlicOS!
 now you can obsessively make cool little game collections!
 Huzzah!

+## What is it?
+Basically, it creates a new "system" that has a bunch of names of "Collection"s.
+Pressing the collection replaces the current favorites with the contents of the selected collection.
+(at first they will be empty, you can fill them up by favoriting new games) Selecting a new one also autosaves the currently active one (you can undo this if you did it by accident)

+So, let's say you want to make a collection for games you have beaten.
+You would:
+- tap the "Beaten" collection from the new Collections system icon
+>this would empty the favs you have rn, since you havent put anything into the "Beaten" collection yet. (don't worry, your current favorites were saved into the "Favorites" collection.)
+- favorite the games you have beaten, this puts them in the collection.
+- now you can switch the collection, let's say you want your old favs back, then press the "Favorites" collection and now they are back.
+- as you can guess, pressing "Beaten" will bring back the ones you chose during this tutorial.

 # Installation
 1. copy folders to the root of the SD card
 2. open up /CFW/config/coremapping.json